shutaozhenzhen/thetimelineproj/doc/status.rst

 Timeline uses a three-component version numbering system (X.Y.Z).

-Z is only incremented when bugs are corrected or translations are updated.
+Z is only incremented when critical bugs are corrected or translations are updated.
 The functionality of the program is the same for all X.Y versions.

-Y is incremented every time a new feature is added.
+Y is incremented every time a new feature or enhancement is added.

 X is incremented when the new version is no longer compatible with previous versions or when the program undergoes some big change or significant